BunmiOlakanmi/JavaScript-and-DOM-Manipulation/README.md

 3. CSS

 ### Instructions
-There two levels to this challenge.
+There two levels to this challenge, but both have been implemented on the same web page.
+To try the functionalities, download the `index.html` file and all the files in the `UFO-Level-1-2` folder.
+Then, open the index.html with your preferred web browser.

 #### Level 1: Automatic Table and Date Search
 Level 1 involves the following basic tasks: